uikit/uikit-site/docs/pages/dotnav.md

 ## Dotnav and images

-To position the dotnav on top of an element, add one of the `.uk-position-*` classes from the [Position component](position.md).
+To position the dotnav on top of an element, add one of the `.uk-position-*` classes from the [Position component](position.md) to a `div` element wrapping the dotnav.
 For better visibility on images, for example when using the dotnav as a slideshow navigation, just put it inside a container with the `.uk-light` class from the [Inverse component](inverse.md).

 ```html
 <div class="uk-inline uk-light">